numpy/numpy/doc/neps/nep-0036-fair-play.rst

    We understand that minor patches are often required to make a library work inside of a distribution.
 E.g., Debian may patch NumPy so that it searches for optimized BLAS libraries in the correct locations.
-This is in order, but we ask that no substantive changes are made.
+This is acceptable, but we ask that no substantive changes are made.

 3. Do not extend or modify NumPy's API.